Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Setup

 \subsection{Initial conditions}

 In order to set the initial conditions in the computational domain, we first define a gravitational potential by placing a central star with mass $M$ at the coordinate origin

-Here $\xi = r/r_0$ is the spherical radius normalized to the reference length $r_0$ which we assume to be the inner radius of the Keplerian disk.
-The smoothing at $\xi\leq 1$ is set to avoid the singularity of the gravitational potential of a point-like mass.
-The chosen smoothing sets the gravitational acceleration to zero at the origin, while it preserves the continuity of the gravitational acceleration and its first derivative at $\xi = 1$.
+Here $\xi = r/r_0$ is the spherical radius normalized to the reference length $r_0$, which we take to be the inner radius of the Keplerian disk.
+The smoothing at $\xi\leq 1$ is introduced to avoid the singularity of the gravitational potential of a point-like mass.
+The chosen smoothing sets the gravitational acceleration to zero at the origin while preserving the continuity of the gravitational acceleration and its first derivative at $\xi = 1$.

 The density profile is given by